pollardd/pi-Calculation/README.md

     CPU Temperature Monitoring:
     Ensure lm-sensors is installed and configured correctly:

     sudo apt install lm-sensors
     sudo sensors-detect

     For further help, refer to the lm-sensors documentation.

 License
-    Do what ever you like but don't call it your own.
+    Do what ever you like but don't delete my name and  call it your own.

 Future Improvements
     GPU acceleration
     Cross-platform compatibility enhancements (Mac/Windows)
-    Automatic dependency checker in a setup script or Makefile
+    Automatic dependency checker in a setup script or Makefile (mostly complete needs more testing)

 Build and Install Notes
-Make sure that install.sh is executable with chmod +x install.shSummary of Steps:
+Make sure that install.sh is executable with chmod +x install.sh

+Summary of Steps
 The build process is expecting a folder to already exists /usr/local/bin and be executable.
 Run install.sh to build and install dependencies plus copy the executable to /usr/bin/local.

 Power Monitoring Permissions
+<TODO> Power monitoring is currently unstable and disabled.
+The fix described below work for me for a while then stopped working.

 By default on Debian you need to have root permissions (sudo) to access the directory structure where the power usage information is stored otherwise you will see an error message something like this.